How to Soothe and Strengthen Sensitive Skin

 Sensitive skin is on the rise.
 More of us than ever before are complaining of redness, irritation and flaking.
-What’s making our skin so reactive, and what can we do to make it better?
+So what’s making our skin so reactive, and how can we build a sensitive skincare routine that keeps it calm, hydrated and protected?

 Here’s everything you need to know, from the ingredients to avoid to how to build a replenishing routine that keeps skin calm and protected.